Guide

 Start a conversation

 Pick a topic, invite collaborators, and ask MuDG to map the ideas.
-Every reply becomes part of the shared diagram so you can reference it later.
+Every reply becomes part of the shared whiteboard so you can reference it later.

 If you’re not sure where to start, try the Inspire me page for ideas.